South Central Mississippi Community Action Agency programs.

 Transportation is arranged in southern and the central part of the state from LogistiCare of Mississippi.
 They work with thousands of local businesses and transportation providers to serve specialized groups of people, such as the seniors or disabled.
 The rides can be arranged by the non-profit community action for those who require all kinds of personal mobility solutions.
 Most of the rides will come with some price that is due from the client.
 The service is for non-emergency appointments too.
 1-866-331-6004.

 An Educational Center can help with job training, employment needs, and education services.
 South Central Community Action Agency creates an improved way to gain new skills and find self-sustaining wages in the region, including Rankin and other areas.
+They also partner with colleges and high schools in the region.
+Another option is free college overseas, and the agency can direct students to those programs.

 The community action agency SCCAA serves persons who are disadvantaged, low income, disabled, and those that are seeking their GED and pre-employment preparation.
 It can also provide supplies or materials to aid in studying for the ACT and the MSAT.
 The job center also houses a computer lab, resource materials, and the center contains a variety of books and other information that will be helpful to the general public.